 \subsection{New Non-Classical Concepts}

 Our approach seeks to understand quantum phenomena by introducing notions which are not only capable to match the mathematical formalism in a natural manner, but also allow us to think about what is really going on according to the theory of quanta in a new light.
-As we have argued extensively \cite{deRonde16a, deRonde17a, deRonde17b, deRonde17c}, it is the concept of {\it immanent intensive power} which seems particularly well suited to describe what is going on according to the theory of quanta.
-Let us recall some important features of our new conceptual scheme.
+As it is argued in \cite{deRonde16a, deRonde17c, deRonde17a, deRonde17b}, it is the concept of {\it immanent intensive power} which seems particularly well suited to describe what is going on according to the theory of quanta.
+Let us recall some important features of our new conceptual framework.